 The deep-rooted sense of devotion to local gods like Grama devata or village deity and Kula devata or family deity has compelled the artists to continue the tradition on mask making with the missionary zeal.

 The masks are commonly made for the religious purpose to be put inside the temples.
 The other customers were the rich people.

 The mask of the gods and goddess adorn the entrance of the village houses to keep away the ill luck and ghosts.

 In Himachal Pradesh the traditional masks of seetu or lion, braktoo or leopard, deities, demons, Dharamraj or god of death, Vajra Pani, Padmasambhava etc. are predominantly used in numerous performing arts.

 These arts include the Chham or devil dance of Buddhists and the folk theaters like Swang, Karyala, Dhuria swang etc. The masks are also used in fairs and festivals like Shyala, Naranattar, Deothan, Nirsu, Hinger, Bhuda Chhango and Padeyie.

 In Kullu valley, it is obligatory on the part of the artist engaged in making masks to impart training to at least one member of their family.
 Inheritance of traditional art has been considered as fulfillment of the will of god.
 But this nourishing of legacy has helped in continual of the traditional art.

-The masks are used in traditional Fagli dance of Kullu.
-The masks are termed as Mandialye, Dhalyare and Reeshe.
+The masks are used in the traditional Fagli dance of Kullu.
+The masks are termed as Mandialye, Dhalyare, and Reeshe.

 Masks of Rampur